IRamNoc/iznes/directives/user-tour/readme.md

 * Make a tour step 'must complete' so the user has to complete an action before proceeding.
 Pass a callback function that returns a boolean to control when the user can proceed
 * The position of the signpost on the UI is calculated automatically or can be set manually in the config
+* Adds a blue `?` UI icon to the DOM so users can launch the Tour
 * Plus other settings can be controlled from the config...

 # Usage: